kettanaito/react-advanced-form/docs/architecture/referencing.md

 export default createField()(Input);
 ```

 > Do not be confused, as `StyledInput.props.innerRef` is the prop expected by `styled-components,` while `Input.props.innerRef` is the prop (a function) passed to the custom field component from the `createField()` wrapper.
+Different third-party solutions may expose different interface to accept the inner reference function.